 Ready to pack your swimsuits yet?
 Tell us, what do you think are the best swimming holes in the Mitten?

 More to Explore

 Best Swimming Holes in Michigan

-What are some must-visit beaches in Michigan?
+What are some lesser-known beaches in Michigan?

 The above list of best swimming holes in Michigan really is just the tip of the iceberg in the Michigan beach department.
 But there are some beaches that get a lot more attention than others, drawing big crowds that you may wish to avoid.
-We prefer to visit the lesser-known spots, such as the beautiful Oscoda Beach Park.
+We prefer to visit the lesser-known beaches in Michigan, such as the beautiful Oscoda Beach Park.
 There’s something for everyone at this scenic beach, which offers soft sand, picnic tables, recreation equipment, and breathtaking access to Lake Huron.
-The beach isn’t big — just a few hundred feet of shoreline — but it’s perfect for families seeking a day on the water without getting lost in crowds.
+The beach isn’t big -- just a few hundred feet of shoreline -- but it’s perfect for families seeking a day on the water without getting lost in crowds.
 Port Austin is another perennial favorite; this tiny yet charming town is situated near some of the area’s prettiest beaches, including Oak Beach County Park.
 In addition to a swimming and sunbathing area, the park offers camping, fishing, and a variety of special events throughout the year.